 If you need help reviewing Mutable Trees, take a look at these resources:

-We will be using the OOP implementation of Trees from lecture, found here
+We will be using the OOP implementation of Tree

 Each question has a "Toggle Solution" button -- click it to reveal that question's solution.